 Along with Lord Shiva and Parvati, Lord Ganesha also visited rishipatni, Aanasuya.
 However, she tried to serve food and satisfy Lord Ganesha’s hunger, ever well-known hunger, Lord Ganesha remained hungry.
 Finally, she brought on the sweet modaks as the last course.
 Tucking in a few of them, Lord Ganesha was finally satisfied.
 From then on modak became his favourite naivedyam.

-Since the best ground for recipe variations are the festival times, we are exploring a no-cook, zero oil, butterless, quick and easy recipe today.
-Since this modak is made with dried fruits, it is a make-ahead recipe as well.
-I am so thankful to my mother in law, who gave me this modak mould which made my modaks look beautiful.
+I am so thankful to my mother in law, who gave me the modak mould which made my modaks look beautiful.
 If you don’t have a mould, make it in the form of little energy balls.

 No cook apricot almond modak

 for the filling

 - 1 tbsp tutti frutti ( use dry blueberries or raisins if preffered)

 - Lightly roast the almonds in the oven or a skillet and set aside to cool.

 - Roughly chop the apricots and set aside as well.